From the basketball court to the Supreme Court, the NCAA is making headlines.

 The NCAA and O’Bannon appealed the case to the Supreme Court, however, both were denied a writ of certiorari.
 While the 9th Circuit Court reaffirmed the necessity to evaluate and change the regulations in the NCAA, progress has been slow, and contested every step of the way, but the recently filed class-lawsuit might just be that extra push needed to reform the NCAA.

 This article is part one of a two part series.
-In part two, we’ll look at the taken so far to change the NCAA’s amateurism regulations and speculate on the potential actions either side may take going forward.
+In part two, we’ll look at the steps taken so far to change the NCAA’s amateurism regulations and speculate on the potential actions either side may take going forward.
 Upcoming legislation and judicial rulings offer an opportunity to challenge the laws of amateur sports and the NCAA for good.

 Written by Adele Zhang, a first-year student at Osgoode Hall Law School with an interest in sports and entertainment law, business law, IP law, and employment law.
 In addition to her studies, Adele acts as a 1L Representative for the Entertainment and Sports Law Association.